 - Penal Code 288 – lewd acts with a minor

 CRIMINAL DEFENSE FOR LEWD CONDUCT IN PUBLIC CASES

-If you or a loved one is facing charges for lewd conduct under Section 647 in Los Angeles, Van Nuys, Beverly Hills, Ventura County, Riverside, San Fernando, Burbank, Santa Monica or Orange County, our criminal defense lawyers are available to assist you.
-With our top-rated legal expertise, we will evaluate your case and devise the most effective strategy for achieving the best possible outcome.
+If you or a loved one is facing charges for lewd conduct under Section 647 in Los Angeles, Van Nuys, Beverly Hills, Ventura County, Riverside, San Fernando, Burbank, Santa Monica or Orange County, our criminal defense lawyer is available to assist you.
+With top-rated legal expertise, Cyrus will evaluate your case and devise the most effective strategy for achieving the best possible outcome.

 Time is of the essence, so we recommend contacting you as soon as possible.
-We may be able to negotiate with the prosecutor to reduce or dismiss your charges before the court date.
+Cyrus may be able to negotiate with the prosecutor to reduce or dismiss your charges before the court date.
 Additionally, you may be eligible for a diversion program that can help you avoid a criminal conviction and maintain a clean record.

-If you need a reliable criminal defense team in Southern California, contact Tabibnia Law Firm.
+If you need a reliable criminal defense lawyer in Southern California, contact Tabibnia Law Firm.
 We offer a free immediate response when you call us at 866-713-2159, or you can reach us online.
 Let us examine your case and provide the skilled legal representation you deserve.